-The assets covered in this AMP include all the buildings owned by the Council that support the Reserves and Facilities activity.
+The assets covered in this Activity Management Plan (AMP) include all the buildings owned by the Council that support the Reserves and Facilities activity.
 Community facilities are varied in form and function and have been classified into ten categories.
 We provide and manage five multi-use community recreation centres, seven sports facilities, 18 community halls, two community centres, three museums, eight community housing complexes, three non-commercial campgrounds, three community swimming pools, miscellaneous community buildings and 102 public toilet facilities.
 The total value of our built assets is estimated at \$32.6 million.
-An overview of these assets is provided in Error!
-Reference s ource not found..
+An overview of these assets is provided in Table 5 below.
 Details of individual assets are presented in Appendix C. We own and manage most of these facilities directly; however, management has been delegated to the relevant local management committee in some cases.

 Many Council-owned community buildings and swimming pools are funded from general rates and user charges and are operated under a variety of management arrangements.
 These assets include community halls, community centres, non-commercial campgrounds, outdoor community pools and other miscellaneous buildings.
 The Council's Community housing is largely funded from rental income.
-The Collingwood, Motueka and Takaka museums are funded from the Museums Rate, as is Council's contribution to the Nelson Provincial Museum.
-The facilities listed in Error!
-Reference s ource not found. are funded from the District and Shared Facilities Rates.
+The Collingwood, Motueka and Tākaka museums are funded from the Museums Rate, as is Council's contribution to the Nelson Provincial Museum.
+The facilities listed in Table 6 are funded from the District and Shared Facilities Rates.